FE simulation correlation: a dedicated platform

 The Galileo dispenser project

-- showing the adequacy of the simulation model on the latter use case, allowing to have a satisfactory correlation to extrapolate the forecasts on more complex and hardened loads.
+- Showing the adequacy of the FE simulation model on the latter use case allows us to have a satisfactory correlation to extrapolate the forecasts on more complex and hardened loads.

 How Ariane Group seeks to save up to 30% of analysis time with EikoSim

 By engaging in this R&D project, with the support of Direction Générale de l’Armement, ArianeGroup was seeking to make the validation and analysis process more fluid and efficient in order to allow growing confidence in simulation models and remove unnecessary physical tests.